It is a daunting task to go through all the beautiful Costa Rica national parks and make a shortlist of the best national parks in Costa Rica.

 The Monteverde Cloud Forest Reserve is one of the Costa Rica parks that are a perfect location to go birdwatching.

-Go on a guided tour around the Monteverde Cloud Forest Reserve and see a whole world of tropical plants that include a variety of orchids and towering trees.
+Go on a guided tour around the Monteverde Cloud Forest Reserve and see a whole world of tropical plants that include various orchids and towering trees.

 PACIFIC COAST COSTA RICA NATIONAL PARKS